-It refers to a group of conditions associated with heat, that is, characterized by an abnormally high body temperature, in other words, the opposite of hypothermia.
+It refers to a group of conditions associated with heat, characterized by an abnormally high body temperature, in other words, the opposite of hypothermia.

 The condition occurs when the body’s heat regulation system is overwhelmed by external factors, which causes a person’s internal temperature to rise.

-Hyperthermia is considered separate from the conditions in which the internal sources of the body, such as infection, problems of heat regulation and adverse drug reactions or overdose cause a high body temperature.
+Hyperthermia is considered separate from the conditions in which the internal sources of the body, such as infection, problems with heat regulation, and adverse drug reactions or overdose, cause a high body temperature.

 Fast facts about hyperthermia:

-- A body temperature of more than 104 ° F (40 ° C) is defined as severe hyperthermia.
+- Severe hyperthermia is defined as a body temperature of more than 104 ° F (40 ° C).

-- Heat exhaustion is one of the most severe stages of hyperthermia.
+- Heat exhaustion is one of the most challenging stages of hyperthermia.

 - Any activity that involves exercise in warm and humid environments increases the risk of this condition.